Transient 2D IR spectroscopy and multiscale simulations reveal vibrational couplings in the Cyanobacteriochrome Slr1393-g3: Abstract

 \section{Abstract}

-Cyanobacteriochromes are bi-stable photoreceptor proteins with desirable photochemical properties for biotechnological applications such as optogenetics or fluorescence microscopy.
-Here, we investigated Slr1393-g3, a cyanobacteriochrome that reversibly photo-switches between a red-absorbing (Pr) and green-absorbing (Pg) form.
+\textbf{Abstract} Cyanobacteriochromes are bistable photoreceptor proteins with desirable photochemical properties for biotechnological applications such as optogenetics or fluorescence microscopy.
+Here, we investigate Slr1393-g3, a cyanobacteriochrome that reversibly photo-switches between a red-absorbing (Pr) and green-absorbing (Pg) form.
 We applied advanced IR spectroscopic methods to track the sequence of intermediates during the photocycle over many orders in magnitude in time.
-In the conversion from Pg to Pr, we have revealed a new intermediate which precedes the Pr formation by using transient IR spectroscopy.
-In addition, stationary and transient 2D~IR experiments measured the vibrational couplings between different groups of the chromophore and the protein during these intermediate states.
-Anharmonic QM/MM calculations predict spectra in close-to-quantitative agreement with experimental 2D~IR spectra of the initial and the final state of the photocycle.
-They facilitate the assignment of the IR spectra and provide an atomistic insight into the coupling mechanism.
-This serves as a basis for the interpretation of the spectroscopic results and suggests structural changes of the intermediates along the photocycle.
+In the conversion from Pg to Pr, we have revealed a new intermediate with distinct spectroscopic features in the IR, which precedes the Pr formation by using transient IR spectroscopy.
+In addition, stationary and transient 2D~IR experiments measured the vibrational couplings between different groups of the chromophore and the protein in these intermediate states as well as their structural disorder.
+Anharmonic QM/MM calculations predict spectra in good agreement with experimental 2D~IR spectra of the initial and the final state of the photocycle.
+They facilitate the assignment of the IR spectra that serves as a basis for the interpretation of the spectroscopic results and suggests structural changes of the intermediates along the photocycle.